 Doctors have routinely prescribed suboxone for pain management or to reduce the effects of heroin withdrawal, but as its addictive properties became known, suboxone treatment was needed.
-Experienced staff at NYC suboxone treatment centers develop an individualized suboxone treatment plan for you.
+Experienced staff and the best addiction doctors at NYC suboxone treatment centers develop an individualized suboxone treatment plan for you.
 Whether you need methadone or suboxone treatment, your addiction recovery is the same, but there is no same day suboxone treatment.
 Whatever day you start is the beginning of a committed journey to recovery.

 Once called a blockbuster drug, suboxone has proven to be just one more opiate treatment drug that turned out to be itself addictive.
 Like methadone, well-meaning doctors prescribed suboxone for pain treatment, while opioid addiction treatment doctors used it to cut patient cravings to more powerful drugs.
 Use of suboxone peaked in 2013, before its addictive properties were brought to light.